Sonia-96/MyStudyNotes/DataStructures&Algorithms/3-Tree.md

 ## Terminology

 - Depth: the number of ancestors of a node.
 The depth of root is 0.
-- Height: The number of nodes from the node to its descendant leaf node.
-The height of all leaf nodes is 1.
+- Height: The number of link from the node to its descendant leaf node.
+The height of all leaf nodes is 0.
   - the height of a tree: the height of its root node
 - Level: level = depth + 1